neondatabase/rfcs/text/cluster-size-limits.md

 One of the resource consumption limits for free-tier users is a cluster size limit.

 To enforce it, we need to calculate the timeline size and check if the limit is reached before relation create/extend operations.
-If the limit is reached, the query must fail some meaningful error/warning.
+If the limit is reached, the query must fail with some meaningful error/warning.
 We may want to exempt some operations from the quota to allow users to free space to fit back into the limit.

 Stateless compute node where the validation is performed is separate from the storage where the usage can be calculated,